 Note: You don’t want to simply delete appointments from the Appointment Book.
 If you delete an appointment, there will be no way to track it or the procedures that were attached to it.

 Then, when you are ready to reschedule those March 24th appointments, you can open the Unscheduled List, and sort it by date, easily identifying those appointments that were originally on that date.
 You can use the Unscheduled List to contact patients to reschedule because the list contains all the information you need: patient name, procedures and providers attached to the appointment, and the patient’s phone number to call.
 Rescheduling the appointment from the Unscheduled List is easy because you can simply drag the appointment directly to the new appointment time in the Appointment Book or to the Pinboard to reschedule it.

 Once you have moved all the appointments from March 24th to the Unscheduled List, I would suggest you edit your practice schedule and close the practice in the Dentrix Appointment Book for that date.
 The purpose of closing the practice in Dentrix is for accurate reporting.
 The Dentrix Practice Advisor Report calculates unfilled hours and the value of those unfilled hours so you can track lost revenue.
 Unfilled hours are calculated by looking at the hours/days that the practice is open, and that the provider is available, but not seeing a patient.
 Since your office is not open, you won’t want Dentrix to include these hours in the report.
-Click HERE for information on how you can close the office on selected dates in the Appointment Book.
+You can also close the office on selected dates in the Appointment Book.

 Repeat these steps for each day your office will be closed.

 Using the Wait/Will Call status within the Unscheduled List can help you to reschedule patients once your office is open again.
 Closing the office to reflect the practice schedule can help with future reporting.